 Children are served by the Fort Moore Schools special education program and are provided for children age 3 through eighth grade.
 High School students are served in the adjoining counties.
 Students must meet the housing eligibility requirements for attending stateside DDESS schools and must meet the Department of Defense criteria for special education services.
 Special education services are provided within a variety of settings to include self-contained life skills classrooms, resource special education and speech therapy classrooms, and within the general education classrooms.
 Most students will attend their neighborhood school.
 Parents of preschoolers (ages 3 and 4 years) with developmental delays, physical disabilities, or speech-language problems may contact:

 Infants and toddlers, ages 0-2: Educational and Developmental Intervention Services at 706-545-3835/1161

 Some special education services may have to be contracted out to the local school system (Muscogee County School District) due to the low number of students and the specialized services needed, e.g., visually impaired and hearing impaired.
-If you have a child that may require specialized services and/or equipment (for example, Braille, sign language interpreter, assistive technology), it is recommended you call the Fort Benning Community Schools District Office at 706-545-7276 to facilitate a smooth transition to the Ft.
-Benning Schools.
+If you have a child that may require specialized services and/or equipment (for example, Braille, sign language interpreter, assistive technology), it is recommended you call the Fort Moore Community Schools District Office at 706-545-7276 to facilitate a smooth transition to the Ft.
+Moore Schools.

 If you are moving to Ft.
-Benning or the adjoining area, be sure to bring a copy of your child’s Individualized Education Program (IEP), evaluation and eligibility reports to provide to the new school.
+Moore or the adjoining area, be sure to bring a copy of your child’s Individualized Education Program (IEP), evaluation and eligibility reports to provide to the new school.